BetterCrypto/Applied-Crypto-Hardening/CONTRIBUTING.md

    requests, refactor sections of the document or change security critical settings in recommended service configuration files.

+*If you're not yet familiar with working with git we recommend giving https://try.github.io a shot.
+You'll know enough about git to work on this document in 15 minutes or less.*

 ### Attribution

 Feel free to add your name/handle to `src/acknowledgements.tex` (alphabetical